Care and Maintenance

 Chiller Repair

 Call either Dan Hannafious or Phil Sweetland if you are having problems with your chiller.
 Financial assistance may be available for schools serving low-income students.
-We have loaners available while your chiller is being repaired.
-We are currently using Northwest Aire Services, Inc., 17800 Marine View Drive SW, Normandy Park, WA 98166 at 206-241-2657 or 206-356-7687.
+We have some loaners available while your chiller is being repaired.
+The contractor that we were using for chiller repair is no longer able to repair them.
+We will be looking for alternatives.